archana-chauhan/Online-Resume-Nanodegree-Project/README.md

-# This project is the part of Front End Web Development Nanodegree Course.
+# This project is a part of Front End Web Development Nanodegree Course.